 How to Win an Argument

-(Interestingly this very similar to the technique former FBI hostage negotiator Chris Voss uses to soften people's stances.
+(Interestingly this very similar to the technique used by former FBI hostage negotiator Chris Voss to soften people’s stances.
 He simply asks them how am I supposed to do that?)

 We often can’t explain why we think what we do.
 And when asked to explain it we realize that we’re not as knowledgeable as we thought.
 That’s when we revise our confidence level down and become more open to the views of others.